lukhio/AXMLParser/README.md

 ### To do

-- print decoded XML to `stdout` by default, or to a file specified by the user
+- when extracting from an APK, also decode other resources (e.g., `strings.xml`) which would allow us to resolve some static references.
-- when extracting from an APK, also decode other resources (e.g., `strings.xml`) which would allow us to resolve some static references
+- when printing decoded XML to `stdout`, pretty-print it instead of just dumping it on one line.